• Skip to primary navigation

 Appearance and aesthetic appeal are important when choosing between glazed and unglazed tagines.

-Glazed tagines give a glossy look, adding a touch of sophistication to your table.
+Glazed tagines give a glossy look, adding some sophistication to your table.

 But unglazed tagines bring a rustic charm with their natural clay color.

-Glazed tagines usually come in bright colors and intricate designs, making dishes more visually appealing.
+Glazed tagines usually come in bright colors and detailed designs, making dishes more visually appealing.

 And they offer an easy cleaning experience with their non-stick properties.